If you missed the Tryouts and are interested in playing baseball this season, be sure to put your name in the Player Pool

 Starting in 2014 the MABL of Southern Wisconsin will be changing the name of the 25+ Division to the Open Age Division to accommodate younger players.

-If you are 18-24 and interested in playing real baseball, attend one of the Tryouts this spring.
-If you are unable to attend one of the tryouts, please add your name to the Player Pool by completing the form under the PLAYER POOL under the 25+
+If you are 18-24 and interested in playing real baseball, and were unable to attend one of the tryouts, please add your name to the Player Pool by completing the form in the PLAYER POOL

-All ages are welcome to put their names in the player pool and/or attend one of the tryouts.
+All ages are welcome to put their name in the player pool.

 What is the MSBL/MABL ??